Narasinha Avatar

 Narasinha Avatar (The Incarnation of Narsinha) is a 1949 Hindi mythological film produced and directed by Sohrab Modi.

-Made under the Minerva Movietone banner, it had music composed by Vasant Desai with lyrics by Narendra Sharma.
+Made under the Minerva Movietone banner, the film features music composed by Vasant Desai, with lyrics by Narendra Sharma.
 The story was written by S. A. Shukla, and the film starred Mahipal, Shobhana Samarth, Niranjan Sharma, Hari Shivdasani, Tiwari, S. N. Tripathi and Kamal.

 The film is based on the Bhagavata Purana story of the fourth Avatar of the Hindu God Vishnu (Dashavatara) in the form of Narsimha.
 The half man, half lion Narsimha, destroys the Asura King Hiranyakashipu and instates his devotional son Prahlad as the rightful king.

 Plot

 The Asura King Hiranyakashipu, having been granted the boon of immortality by Brahma, projects himself as Supreme Being, even beyond Vishnu, whom he wants to avenge for killing his brother Hirnayaksha.
 After years of penance Brahma grants Hiranyakashipu his boon where he asks not to be killed by man or animal, on earth or space, inside the house or outside, and neither at dawn or at night.
 In his arrogance he aims for filicide when his son Prahlada rejects him as the supreme power, worshipping only Vishnu as the true God.
 He makes several attempts at killing Prahlad, one of them by burning him on the pyre.
 Prahlad is inadvertently saved when Holika's, (sister of Hiranyakashipu) fire-proof veil lands on him and Holika gets burnt instead.
 Hiranyakashipu is further angered when Prahlad, on being asked if Vishnu exists in the pillar of the palace too, answers He is everywhere.
 Hiranyakashipu smashes the pillar and a half man half lion form appears.
 It is Narsimha (Vishnu’s Avatar).
 The enraged Narsimha stands on the threshold and places the King on his thighs.
 It is twilight time indicating neither day nor night making Hiranyakashipu no longer invincible.
 With his talons he rips Hiranyakashipu’s abdomen apart, thereby killing him.
 Before leaving he installs Prahlad as the new King.